JoinMarket-Org/joinmarket/README.txt

 a few algos:
 fees proportional to how many utxos used, since the marginal cost is unrelated to your cj amount, only to the amount of utxos you use up

-#TODO think of names
-#cj-market, cjex, but this isnt really an exchange
-#Indra's Net
-#If we now arbitrarily select one of these jewels for inspection and look closely at it, we will discover that in its polished surface there are reflected all the other jewels in the net, infinite in number.
-Not only that, but each of the jewels reflected in this one jewel is also reflecting all the other jewels, so that there is an infinite reflecting process occurring.
-# but it sounds a bit like 'internet' with an accent
-#maybe Indra, Indra's mixer
-#other allusions, hall of mirrors, mirror labyrinth
-#from discussing on irc, a simple name could just be JoinMarket or CoinJoinMarket
-# JoinMarket seems the best probably

 #TODO dont always pick the lowest cost order, instead have an exponentially decaying
 # distribution, so most of the time you pick the lowest and sometimes you take higher ones